 Sales Tax Nexus and Online Businesses

 In the past 10 to 15 years, a growing concern has driven states to more closely consider online businesses and non-payment of sales taxes.
 The states feel that online businesses are not collecting sales taxes from online sales, and the states feel these revenues should go to them.
 The issue is the difficulty of monitoring collections and enforcing them.

 Congress has considered several bills (including the Mainstreet Fairness Act) to remedy the mess, but none have passed so far.

 Affiliate Nexus vs. Click-Through Nexus

-For online sales, there are two different types of nexus - click-through nexus and affiliate nexus.
+Two types of nexus exist for online sales: click-through nexus and affiliate nexus.
 Click-through nexus is a direct connection between the buyer and the seller, while affiliate nexus includes the presence of an affiliate between the buyer and seller.

 Of course, Amazon is the biggest elephant in the room in this continuing saga of online sales taxes.
 Amazon is adding more distribution centers, which are clearly tax nexus points, in most states, so even Amazon is collecting sales taxes for its online sales.